WJQM: WJQM "93.1 Jamz"

-Mid-West Family Broadcasting began simulcasting WJQM "93.1 Jamz" on 93.1 and 106.7 FM on October 28, 2008 with the WJQM call sign moving to 93.1.
+Mid-West Family Broadcasting began simulcasting WJQM "93.1 Jamz" on 93.1 and 106.7 FM on October 28, 2008, with the WJQM call sign moving to 93.1.
 106.7 FM, the previous home of "WJQM" switched to call sign WWQN in preparation for the WWQM-FM simulcast which began on November 3, 2008.
 (The 106.7 signal currently carries alternative rock as WRIS-FM.)

 The primary reason for the switch from 106.7 to 93.1 was to provide a clear signal into all of Madison, which has always been the target audience for the Rhythmic Top 40 station.
 The 106.7 signal provided fair to poor coverage into Madison, with its main coverage area consisting of rural towns in southwest Wisconsin.

-On October 31, 2018, several staff members - including the station's Program Director, as well as its night show host - were laid off, with management citing a different direction for the radio station.
+On October 31, 2018, several staff members, including the station's Program Director, as well as its night show host, were laid off, with management citing a different direction for the radio station.
+In subsequent years, WJQM has shifted to a more hip hop-oriented urban contemporary direction closer to its predecessor WKPO, and picked up syndicated shows The Breakfast Club in morning drive, and the Bootleg Kev show for evenings.